aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/index.md

 * Stack operations
 * Change set operations

+## In This Lab

-Now let’s take an example where we can see use of Lambda Hook at resource level operations.
-So, as a member of security team for an example organization, task is to ensure that all DynamoDB tables deployed via CloudFormation always have encryption enabled.
+We will explore how Lambda Hooks can be effectively used for resource-level operations.
+Consider a common security requirement: as a member of an organization's security team, you need to ensure all DynamoDB tables deployed through CloudFormation have encryption enabled.

-So, for this example first we will review and deploy Lambda function required for Lambda Hooks, then register and activate Lambda Hook using deployed function.
-Once Lambda Hook is activated, then test the Lambda hook functionality with new CloudFormation deployments as well steps for how to validate and troubleshoot errors for Lambda Hook innovations.
+In the example, we will review and deploy a Lambda function required for Lambda Hooks, followed by registering and activating the Lambda Hook using the deployed function.
+After activation, we'll test the Lambda hook functionality with new CloudFormation deployments and explore the steps for validating and troubleshooting Lambda Hook invocations.